Yunxiang-Li/Cpp_Primer/Chapter 13. Copy Control/Chapter 13. Copy Control.md

 **Would the pointerlike version of `HasPtr` benefit from defining a `swap` function?
 If so, what is the benefit?
 If not, why not?**

 For the pointerlike version, no dynamic memory allocation needed.
 Therefore, a specific version for it will not improve the performance.

+## Exercise 13.33

+**Why is the parameter to the `save` and `remove` members of `Message` a `Folder&`?
+Why didn’t we define that parameter as `Folder`?
+Or `const Folder&`?**

+Because `save` and `remove` operations will modify the given `Folder` argument thus we cannot define as `const Folder&` which prohibits updating.
+Moreover, if we define as `Folder` then we will only update the copy, when function calls end, original `Folder` objects are not modified.

+## Exercise 13.34

+**Write the `Message` class as described in this section.**

+See Exercise 13.37

+## Exercise 13.35

+**What would happen if `Message` used the synthesized versions of the copy-control members?**

+Default synthesized versions of the copy-control members cannot update `Message` and `Folder` objects correctly.
+For instance, synthesized copy constructor will not bind the new `Message` object's content to each relavant `Folder` objects.
+Moreover, synthesized copy assignment operator will neither remove left `Message` object's content from its binding `Folder` objects nor add right `Message` object's content.

+## Exercise 13.36

+**Design and implement the corresponding `Folder` class.
+That class should hold a `set` that points to the `Messages` in that `Folder`.**

+See Exercise 13.37

+## Exercise 13.37

+**Add members to the `Message` class to insert or remove a given `Folder*` into `folders`.
+These members are analogous to `Folder`’s `addMsg` and `remMsg` operations.**

+## Exercise 13.38

+**We did not use copy and swap to define the `Message` assignment operator.
+Why do you suppose this is so?**

+`Message` class's custom `swap` function needs to remove both `Message` object's old binding relations and then add both new binding relations, which is nearly twice inefficient  as normal copy assignment operator function.
+Therefore, there is no need to combine `copy` and `swap` together to define the `Message` class's copy assignment operator.